 One option is to evaluate the overall strength of the albedo feedback using satellite observations.
 This approach relies on an apparent emergent constraint: snow albedo feedback strength in the context of the seasonal cycle, a measurable quantity, is highly predictive of its strength in climate change in both CMIP3 and CMIP5 ensembles.
-The high correlation between these two examples of the feedback is likely due to the fact that they each have a very similar geographical footprint, with similar vegetation snow-masking effects (Hall and Qu, 2006; Qu and Hall, 2007; Qu and Hall, 2014).
+The high correlation between these two examples of the feedback is likely due to the fact that they each have a very similar geographical footprint, with similar vegetation snow-masking effects (Hall and Qu, 2006; Qu and Hall, 2007, 2014).
 A complementary approach is to compare the radiative forcing associated with the observed trend in albedo of Northern Hemisphere landmasses over the past decades to that simulated by climate models over the same period (Flanner et al., 2011).
 Any comprehensive validation of the snow albedo feedback would have to also include an analysis of model performance in the feedback's two components (snow area and snow metamorphosis, the latter being the transformation of snow grains after deposition due to various processes).
 Though the snow cover component is typically expected to be an order of magnitude larger than the snow metamorphosis component in CMIP3 and CMIP5 models (Qu and Hall, 2007, 2014), this may not be the case in reality and both components may also interact with each other.
-Accurate and long-term surface albedo data records with high temporal frequency such as those provided by the ESA GlobAlbedo project (www.globalbedo.org) would be required for that purpose.
+Accurate and long-term surface albedo data records with high temporal frequency such as those provided by the ESA GlobAlbedo project (http: //www.globalbedo.org, last access: 11 June 2019) would be required for that purpose.
 These would need to cover the full range of vegetation types associated with seasonal snow cover, through all phases of the snow season.

-The CO2-stomata-water feedback has mostly been deduced from FACE experiments (free air CO2-enrichment experiments) (Ainsworth and Rogers, 2007).
+The $CO_2$ -stomata-water feedback has mostly been deduced from FACEs (free air $CO_2$ -enrichment experiments) (Ainsworth and Rogers, 2007).
 Remotely sensed data on LAI can help to assess the performance of respective vegetation models (Gutman and Ignatov, 1998).

-A1.4 Evaluation of fast ocean feedbacks (see also Section 3.4)
+A4 Evaluation of fast ocean feedbacks (see also Sect.
+3.4)

-In the last decade, significant progress has been made in establishing a network of high-quality air-sea flux buoys, such as the WHOI Stratus buoy (Colbo and Weller, 2007), the Kuroshio Earth Observatory buoys (Cronin et al., 2008), and moorings in the Gulf Stream (Bigorre et al., 2013) and the Southern Ocean (Schulz et al., 2012).
-These in situ observations have provided significant insights into the air-sea interaction processes as well as having contributed to the development of improved quality flux products, for example, the NOC (UK National Oceanography Centre) in situ data set (Berry and Kent, 2011), COREv2 (Large and Yeager, 2009) and Objectively Analysed Air-Sea heat flux (OAFlux, Yu et al. (2008)) blended data sets, GSSTF (Goddard Satellite-Based surface Turbulent Fluxes, Chou et al. (2003)), and HOAPS (Hamburg Ocean Atmosphere Parameters and Fluxes from Satellite Data, Andersson et al. (2010)) remote sensing data sets.
-(For more detailed overview of the flux data sets, see Josev et al. (2013)).
+In the last decade, significant progress has been made in establishing a network of high-quality air-sea flux buoys, such as the WHOI (Woods Hole Oceanographic Institution) Stratus buoy (Colbo and Weller, 2007), the Kuroshio Earth Observatory buoys (Cronin et al., 2008), and moorings in the Gulf Stream (Bigorre et al., 2013) and the Southern Ocean (Schulz et al., 2012).
+These in situ observations have provided significant insights into the air-sea interaction processes as well as having contributed to the development of improved quality flux products, for example, the NOC (UK National Oceanography Centre) in situ data set (Berry and Kent, 2011), COREv2 (Coordinated Ocean Research Experiments version 2) (Large and Yeager, 2009) and Objectively Analyzed Air-Sea heat flux (OAFlux; Yu et al., 2008) blended data sets, GSSTF (Goddard Satellite-Based Surface Turbulent Fluxes; Chou et al., 2003), and HOAPS (Hamburg Ocean Atmosphere Parameters and Fluxes from Satellite Data; Andersson et al., 2010) remote-sensing data sets.
+(For a more detailed overview of the flux data sets, see Josey et al., 2013.)